Average Health Insurance Cost in 2026

 Cost of private health insurance

-Private health insurance through the ACA marketplace costs $584 per month on average for a 40-year-old with a Silver health plan.
-The cost of your private health insurance plan will depend on factors such as your age, plan tier, the type of insurance you choose and where you live.
+Private health insurance through the Affordable Care Act (ACA) marketplace costs $752 per month, on average, for a 40-year-old with a Silver health plan.
+What you pay for a private health insurance plan will depend on factors such as your age, plan tier, the type of insurance you choose and where you live.

 If you're not enrolling in a government-backed plan like Medicare or Medicaid, you're buying private health insurance.

-Private health plans bought through a state or federal exchange are eligible for government subsidies.
-These can lower your monthly rate and help you pay for other insurance costs.
+Private health plans bought through a state or federal exchange are eligible for government subsidies (except Catastrophic plans).
+These subsidies can lower your monthly rate.

-Eighteen states and Washington D.C. run their own health insurance marketplaces.
-If you don't have access to a state-run health exchange, you can buy a private health insurance plan through HealthCare.gov.
+Twenty states and Washington, D.C., run their own health insurance marketplaces.
+If your state is not one of those on the list, you can buy a private health insurance plan through HealthCare.gov.

 States with health marketplaces